a bit on the whacky side

 so far so good

 This goes on over 223 well-paced pages in my German paperback edition, a refined and very smooth read.

 If this was only the complete story!

-During the remaining 170 pages, the travelogue gets put on hold, while BC takes his time to elaborate a certain pet theory: the nomadic nature of man.
+During the remaining 170 pages, the travelogue gets put on hold, while Chatwin takes his time to elaborate a certain pet theory: the nomadic nature of man.
 “Whatever happened to the storyline?”
-I hear myself mumbling, while I’m shuffling through page after page filled with hints and evidence that BC gathered up to support his point: All men must walk.
+I hear myself mumbling, while I’m shuffling through page after page filled with hints and evidence that Chatwin gathered up to support his point: All men must walk.

-The thing is: BC is obviously a man who can write like a riot.
-His style is short and precise, there is a keen sense of observation, and he paints the picture of a life in the Australian outback that is so colorful I can only describe it as absorbing.
-If only it weren’t for the last third of the book!
+The thing is: Chatwin is obviously a man who can write.
+His style is short and precise, there is a keen sense of observation, and he paints an absorbing picture of life in the Australian outback.
+If only he didn’t sacrifice the story for his anthropological musings…

 Apart from the short walking parts, there’s hardly a feat here.
 Chatwin’s storytelling is nice at first, but then it crumbles.
 His writing style is awesome, though.
 And there were some thoughts there that left me pondering.

 If you’re into Australia or into philosophical musings about walking, if you want to read something that is beautifully crafted but ends up whacky, then give this one a try.